T300M256/Python_Courses/README.md

 Python_Courses
 ***************************

-This is code generated Python courses I have taken.
+This is code generated in Python courses I have taken.